 In some cases, source addresses may be configured based on business agreements., but this does not hold for all cases.

 The NRF discovery service allows for a subscription of profile changes of MB-SMF profiles.
-That would result in high load by distributing the entire very large MB-SMF profile each time a new source specific IP multicast addresses is added to the MB-SMF profile
+That would result in high load by distributing the entire very large MB-SMF profile each time a new source specific IP multicast addresses is added to the MB-SMF profile.

 In comparable previous cases, the NRF was not used to store such information: